sourcesync/seemap2003/README.md

 # Introduction

-Welcome to the code and preseentation materials repository for the practical ML tutorial for SEEEMAPL 2023.
+Welcome to the code and presentation materials repository for the practical ML tutorial for SEEEMAPL 2023.

 You will find here:
 * All the presentation materials
 * The jupyter notebooks for the tutorial/workshop
 * Setup and management scripts for the workshop machines
-* Hardware setup for the workshop
+* Hardware setup instructions for the workshop

 # Requirements